shyamupa/snli-entailment/README.md

 Implementation of a attention model for entailment (for fun with keras) from [this paper](http://arxiv.org/abs/1509.06664).
-The code is research quality -- which means there is no quality.
+The code is research quality -- which means there are no guarantees!

 It works, but somewhat poorly than the numbers in the paper.

 To train,